Willow (song): Synopsis and analysis

 The "Willow" music video is a continuation of the "Cardigan" video, picking up where the former left off.
 Swift, drenched from her oceanic voyage, (Note: In the music video for "Cardigan", Swift enters a magical piano in her cottage, which teleports her to an enchanted forest, and then to a dark, stormy ocean.
 She is stranded on the water surface, clinging on to a floating piano.) sits covered by a warm glow of her rustic cabin.
 A golden string in her hands (referencing the Folklore track "Invisible String") leads her to an alternate reality inside the back of her magical piano that helps her to traverse time and space.
-Swift has used the color gold to represent her boyfriend, Joe Alwyn, throughout her albums Reputation (2017), Lover (2019) and Folklore.
+Swift has used the color gold to represent her then-boyfriend, Joe Alwyn, throughout her albums Reputation (2017), Lover (2019) and Folklore.
 The piano opens into a rabbit hole under the roots of a willow tree in an autumnal forest, on the other side.
 Swift emerges from the willow, embarking on a mystical journey guided by the magical thread.
 She sees a reflection of herself with a man (Korean-American dancer Taeok Lee) in a moonlit pool.